angrybacon/doomsday-wiki/markdown/articles/2018/01/03/doomsday-by-committee.md

 Doishy and I quickly agree that we go for it here.
-By leaving both cards on top and drawing Doomsday, we can cast Doomsday and win that way if it resolves, and if not we Brainstorm into a Burning Wish for a lethal Tendrils (including the extra storm from the counterspell).
+By leaving both cards on top and drawing Doomsday, we can cast Doomsday and win that way if it resolves, and if not we Brainstorm into a Burning Wish for a lethal Tendrils (including the extra _Storm_ from the counterspell).
 In this case, Doomsday resolved and we had to decide how to build our pile.
-Our storm count was already plenty high so we only needed four cards in the pile to achieve lethal storm.
+Our _Storm_ count was already plenty high so we only needed four cards in the pile to achieve lethal _Storm_.
 There were two options available to us for what to do with the 5th slot:

 A. Hide the Laboratory Maniac at the bottom of the pile.